kitemakerhq/rest-docs/_api/workitem_get.md

 parameters:
   - name: spaceKey
     content: The key for the space of the work item
-  - name: issueNumber
+  - name: workItemNumber
-    content: The issue number of hte work item
+    content: The work item number
 content_markdown: |-
-  Retrieves a work item specified by the space key and issue number
+  Retrieves a work item specified by the space key and work item number

   200 Returns the work item
   {: .success}